Foot & Ankle Center of Illinois

 Podiatrists located in Springfield, Decatur, Carlinville and Shelbyville, Illinois.

 Wounds aren’t welcome anywhere on your body, but they can be especially uncomfortable and challenging to heal on your feet and legs.
-Our surgeons are wound management specialists.
-We will get you healed and back on your feet as fast as possible with lower extremity wound care at the Foot & Ankle Center of Illinois located in Springfield, Decatur, Taylorville, Carlinville, Shelbyville, and Sullivan, Illinois, board certified podiatrists provides specialized lower extremity wound care.
+We will get you healed and back on your feet as fast as possible with lower extremity wound care at the Foot & Ankle Center.
 Take steps to heal your wound condition.
-Schedule a consultation today at the Foot & Ankle Center of Illinois online or by calling the office nearest you in Springfield, Decatur, Taylorville, Carlinville, Shelbyville, Sullivan, and Monticello, Illinois.

 Wound Care Q & A

 What does wound care entail?

-When you get a wound, you most likely begin the wound care process at home by cleaning the area and bandaging it.
+When you develop a wound, you most likely begin the wound care process at home by cleaning the area and bandaging it.
 That’s a great start, but it may not be enough to help your wound heal fully.
 This is especially true of wounds on your feet, where walking and wearing shoes can aggravate the wound and slow its healing.

 At Foot & Ankle Center of Illinois, wound care focuses on making sure there are no foreign particles in your wound that could create infection, then properly dressing and safeguarding the wound so it has the ability to heal as quickly as possible.
 The Foot & Ankle Center of Illinois team has expertise in caring for wounds anywhere on the lower extremities of your body.
 They specialize in: